beeryani/django-blog-api/README.md

    1. Pass DB credentials as env secrets.
    2. Create settings package to manage settings for development, staging and production separately.
    3. Set up GH Actions for continuous testing and CI/CD in prod.
+5. Learn Docker using this as the sample.
+   1. Setup for development environment.
+   2. Setup for production environment with gunicorn and nginx.

 ## Functional Requirements